 - Steroids may help to shrink large growths.

-- Sclerotherapy uses an injection of sclerosing medications to shrink the lymph This procedure is considered safe, although there is some risk of bleeding and infection in the injection site.
+- Sclerotherapy uses an injection of sclerosing medications to shrink the lymphatic vessels within the cystic hygroma.
+This procedure is considered safe, although there is some risk of bleeding and infection at the injection site.

 Possible Complication Of Cystic Hygroma

-The following complications are often seen in some babies with cystic hygroma (5).
+The following complications are often seen in some babies with cystic hygromas (5).